Ifecobank/cybersecurity-labs/Packet-Tracer/README.md

 This folder contains my Cisco Packet Tracer networking and cybersecurity labs as I prepare for a career as a SOC Analyst.

 ## Labs
-- Lab 01 - Basic Router Configuration
+- Lab 01 - connecting devices
-- Lab 02 - Switch Configuration
+- Lab 02 - OSI model
-- Lab 03 - IP Addressing
+- Lab 03 - Basic device security
-- Lab 04 - Static Routing
+- Lab 04 - Ethernet lan switching
-- Lab 05 - VLAN Configuration
+- Lab 05 - IPV4 Addresses
-- Lab 06 - ACL Configuration
+- Lab 06 - Interface configuration
+-

 I will continue updating this repository as I complete more labs.